What Is Avian Flu?

 What are the economic consequences of the outbreaks?

 Avian flu outbreaks can cost farmers and consumers billions of dollars in lost profits and higher prices, and they disrupt important international trade.
-The ongoing avian flu outbreak in the United States, the world’s largest poultry meat producer and second-largest egg producer, caused economic losses around $2.5–3 billion by the end of 2023, and experts expect this cost will only rise amid new surges of the disease in 2024.
-Avian flu has led to the deaths or culling of more than eighty million poultry livestock.
+The ongoing avian flu outbreak in the United States—the world’s largest poultry meat producer and second-largest egg producer— caused economic losses around $2.5–3 billion by the end of 2023, and experts predicted this cost would only rise in new surges of the disease.
+Avian flu has led to the deaths or culling of more than 125 million poultry livestock.
 Per U.S. regulations, producers must cull all the birds in an infected flock, even if some of them do not have the disease.
 Amid the outbreak, the cost of a dozen eggs more than doubled to nearly five dollars in January 2023 before producers were able to restore their flocks.
-In recently infected cattle, U.S. farmers have reported reduced milk production, although it has had a limited effect on supplies thus far.
+In recently infected cattle, U.S. farmers have reported reduced milk production, although this has had a limited effect on supplies thus far.
+The American Association of Bovine Producers has tallied the economic hit to farmers to be around $100–200 per cow.

 The reduction of poultry has exacerbated food security in some parts of the world, particularly in lower-income countries where poultry products are a major source of protein.
 South Africa’s poultry industry underwent major supply shortages in 2023 as its worst avian flu outbreak added to its chronic power outages, which further hampered poultry production.
 Studies in Egypt have recorded stunted growth in youth coinciding with past avian flu outbreaks.